 Higher Return on Capital

-Firms with lower working capital will post a higher return on capital so shareholders will benefit from a higher return for every dollar invested in the business.
+Firms with lower working capital will post a higher return on capital.
+Therefore, shareholders will benefit from a higher return for every dollar invested in the business.

 Improved Credit Profile and Solvency

 The ability to meet short-term obligations is a pre-requisite to long-term solvency.
 And it is often a good indication of counterparty’s credit risk.
-Adequate working capital management will allow a business to pay on time its short-term obligations which could include payment for purchase of raw materials, payment of salaries, and other operating expenses.
+Adequate working capital management will allow a business to pay on time its short-term obligations.
+This could include payment for a purchase of raw materials, payment of salaries, and other operating expenses.

 According to research conducted by Tauringana and Adjapong Afrifa, the management of account payables and receivables is an important driver of small businesses’ profitability.

 A large amount of cash can be tied up in working capital, so a company managing it efficiently could benefit from additional liquidity and be less dependent on external financing.
 This is especially important for smaller businesses as they typically have limited access to external funding sources.
 Also, small businesses often pay their bills in cash from earnings so efficient working capital management will allow a business to better allocate its resources and improve its cash management.